Introduction

 Prerequisites & Audience

-Prerequisites: You should be familiar with basic software development concepts like version control, testing, and what happens when you deploy code.
+Prerequisites: You should know basic software development concepts, such as version control, testing, and deployment.
 Familiarity with software development fundamentals helps but isn’t required.
-No prior CI/CD experience is needed.
+No prior CI/CD experience needed.

 Primary audience: Beginner to intermediate developers, including team leads and DevOps engineers, seeking a stronger foundation in CI/CD and release engineering.